siran/writing/posts/_drafts/Replicating pi(x) from Era Ordering with a Script.md

 run it:

 1. loads the cached era state, if any;
-2. saves a rolling `latest` image of the current era-truncated counting plot;
+2. saves a rolling `latest` image of the current era-truncated counting plots;
 3. reports the known eras and the size of the admitted set;
 4. asks how many more eras to compute, together with a timing estimate based on the most recent era;